 For the ping-pong example, you are only concerned about the placement of the first and last processes.
-However, for a general code (such as the MPP coursework) you care about the placement of all the processes.
+However, for a general code (such as the traffic model or CFD example) you may care about the placement of all the processes.
+This is particularly true if you plan to run a hybrid program using both MPI and OpenMP.